 Apollonius discovered his own clairvoyant powers while in India, through the agency of a distinguished Brahmin, who was both a philosopher and a Seer.
 Having perfected his education in the Sanscrit language, and in the sacred mysteries of that country, Apollonius returned to be a popular teacher.
-In his public discourses his remarkable psychical powers were often displayed in a striking manner. one occasion, while in the Island of Crete, he suddenly exclaimed, "The sea is bringing forth land!"
+In his public discourses his remarkable psychical powers were often displayed in a striking manner.
+On one occasion, while in the Island of Crete, he suddenly exclaimed, "The sea is bringing forth land !"
 It was subsequently ascertained that, precisely at that hour, an island appeared in the Ægean Sea, not far off, it having been thrown up by an earthquake.
-Another interesting illustration of his powers occurred he was addressing a crowd in a Ephesu attention of his auditors was atgrove a floc on a tree.
-At length a solitary track bird alighted near them for a moment, whose peculiar note appeared to be the signal which caused the whole flock to fly away.
-This occasioned an interruption of the discourse, and Apollonius remarked that a boy, near one of the gates of the city-the name and direction of which were given-had spilled a quantity of grain, and that this solitary bird observing this came to inform his companions of the feast.
+Another interesting illustration of his powers occurred while he was addressing a crowd in a grove near Ephesus.
+The attention of his auditors was attracted by a flock of birds on a tree.
+At length a solitary 386 bird alighted near them for a moment, whose peculiar note appeared to be the signal which caused the whole flock to fly away.
+This occasioned an interruption of the discourse, and Apollonius remarked that a boy, near one of the gates of the city-the name and direction of which were given had spilled a quantity of grain, and that this solitary bird observing this came to inform his companions of the feast.
 Apollonius continued his discourse, while a number of his hearers hastened to ascertain if he had spoken the truth.
 The Seer had not finished his address when they returned with enthusiastic expressions of admiration, having verified the correctness of his statement.